axelarnetwork/axelar-core/docs/cli/axelard_query_nexus_chains.md

 ### Options

 ```
       --height int      Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help            help for chains
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
+      --status string   the chain status [activated|deactivated]
 ```

 ### Options inherited from parent commands